OpenSenseAction/TrainingSchoolMergingApplication/nowcasting-session/exercises/exercise_02_input_data.md

 ## Read an example dataset to get to know the pysteps data structure

 From the datasets downloaded in the [previous exercise](exercise_01_local_conda_setup.md), pick either the "fmi" or "mch" dataset that have been tested to work with this exercise.
 You can use [pysteps.datasets.load_dataset](https://pysteps.readthedocs.io/en/stable/generated/pysteps.datasets.load_dataset.html#pysteps.datasets.load_dataset) for this purpose.
 For the mch data, choose the time period between 2015-05-15 15:50-16:50 UTC.
-For fmi, choose 2016-09-28 14:45-15:50 UTC.
+For "fmi", choose 2016-09-28 14:45-15:50 UTC.
 Use pysteps functions to read the time series into a numpy array and examine the metadata.

 Note the structure of the metadata and the data array.
 The metadata is required and updated by many pysteps functions, and it contains information about the time, geographical extent, and the units of the data.
 The data array contains the precipitation values in the specified units.
 The metadata should contain the following information:

 - `accutime`: accumulation time (minutes) for computing the quantity contained in the data
 - `cartesian_unit`: the distance unit of the geographical coordinates
 - `institution`: institution providing the data